All projects

 Overview

 Ethliam is a quiet luxury e-commerce store based in Lagos, shipping across Nigeria.
 The store's curation spans fashion, electronics, fragrance, and home goods, with every product personally reviewed before listing.
-The brand positioning is deliberate: this is for people who want fewer, better things rather than volume.
 Pricing is in Naira with no hidden conversion.

 The platform is a full Next.js application backed by Supabase for the database, Cloudflare R2 for product image storage, and Paystack for Nigerian payment processing.
 It includes a customer-facing store with product pages, category browsing, a shopping bag, and checkout, plus an admin panel for product management, order tracking, and inventory.